Damaal Dumeel

 Damaal Dumeel is a 2014 Indian Tamil-language black comedy-thriller film directed by Sree and produced by C J Jayakumar.
 The film features Vaibhav and Remya Nambeesan in the leading roles, while Sayaji Shinde and Kota Srinivasa Rao play pivotal roles.
 The film was released on 18 April 2014 to mostly positive reviews.
 The film was dubbed and released in Telugu as Dhana Dhan in 2016.

 Plot

-Moneykandan (Vaibhav) is an IT guy who spells his name as 'Money,' and like his name, money is an important driving force in his life, as he dreams of getting his sister married and making his mother happy.
-He has a loving girlfriend Meera (Ramya Nambeesan), and life seems to be one big party for him.
-However his life takes a U-turn when he gets suddenly fired from his job.
-One day, by mistake, a box arrives on his doorstep containing Rs.
-5 Crores which is a part of settlement between two bad guys: Ilavarasu (Kota Srinivasa Rao) and Kamatchi Sundaram (Sayaji Shinde).
+Moneykandan is an IT guy who spells his name as 'Money,' and like his name, money is an important driving force in his life, as he dreams of getting his sister married and making his mother happy.
+He has a loving girlfriend Meera, and life seems to be one big party for him.
+However his life takes a U-turn when he suddenly gets fired from his job.
+One day, by mistake, a box arrives at his doorstep containing Rs.
+5 Crores, which is a part of settlement between two bad guys: Ilavarasu and Kamatchi Sundaram.
 Moneykandan wants to run away with the money and start a new life in another country, but he finds that he has caught a tiger by the tail.